Parent page: Designing with a Connected Workspace

-To do so, select the component on the schematic sheet and then use the panel's Source drop down menu to choose a managed content server as the component data source – you need to be connected to the server for access.
-The subsequent Component source dialog provides the option to select a target component from the server or simply link the component to the server, while retaining or replacing the component identifier (Design Item ID).
+By way of background, note that an individual component in a design can be updated to a Workspace component directly from the Properties panel in the Schematic Editor.
+To do so, select the component on the schematic sheet and then use the panel's Source drop-down menu to choose a Workspace as the component data source – you need to be connected to the Workspace for access.
+The subsequent Component source dialog provides the option to select a target component from the Workspace or simply link the component to the Workspace while retaining or replacing the component identifier (Design Item ID).

-If the server component has been selected, the accessed component data will replace the existing component and models, and update the component parameters.
+If the Workspace component has been selected, the accessed component data will replace the existing component and models, and update the component parameters.
 The panel will also indicate the component's current lifecycle state and revision status, as shown below.

 The Item Manager dialog is accessed from the main Tools menu from an active schematic document (Tools » Item Manager) and presents all components and sheet symbols found in the active board design project.

 Select the dialog's lower Unmanaged or Components tab to populate the list of components in the current design.
-In essence, the left section of the dialog shows component settings of the active project (Current Settings), while the right section lists how they will change (New Settings) when suitable managed components from the server have been assigned.
+In essence, the left section of the dialog shows component settings of the active project (Current Settings), while the right section lists how they will change (New Settings) when suitable Workspace components from the Workspace have been assigned.
 To view and access sheet symbols, select the Sheet Symbols tab.

 The way in which component data is presented in the Item Manager dialog is highly configurable, based on the data columns that are enabled and/or grouped.
-This allows the list of design Items and their associated system/user parameters to be shown in a way that matches specific approaches to component identification – all item parameters, such as proprietary company part numbers for example, can be displayed as needed.
+This allows the list of design content and their associated system/user parameters to be shown in a way that matches specific approaches to component identification – all item parameters, such as proprietary company part numbers, for example, can be displayed as needed.

-To configure which columns are presented in the Item Manager, right click in the dialog's column heading area and select Columns » Select Columns from the context menu.
-The Select columns dialog will offer all available parameters, including those specifically from the local design
+To configure which columns are presented in the Item Manager, right-click in the dialog's column heading area and select Columns » Select Columns from the context menu.
+The Select columns dialog will offer all available parameters, including those specifically from the local design (

-[New Settings].
+[New Settings]).
 Use the 'eye' control to the left of an entry to display the column () or not ().

-Hover over a column heading to expose its filter icon which when selected, allows the listing in the Item Manager to be constrained to specific entry types or to a custom created filter.
+Hover over a column heading to expose its filter icon which when selected, allows the listing in the Item Manager to be constrained to specific entry types or to a custom-created filter.

-To create such a part number rule for example, select and modify an existing rule (which can also be renamed) or use the button to create a new rule – a rule must be selected (checked) to be edited.
+To create such a part number rule, for example, select and modify an existing rule (which can also be renamed) or use the button to create a new rule – a rule must be selected (checked) to be edited.
 Note that the Local Parameter and Server Parameter selection drop-down lists are independent, which allows differently named parameters to be nominated – in the below example, the local

-Libray Reference parameter and the server
+Libray Reference parameter and the Workspace

 Part Number parameter represent a company part reference number.

-The subsequent Automatching items dialog will indicate positive matches with the status icon, and include a reference to the name of the successful rule.
+The subsequent Automatching items dialog will indicate positive matches with the status icon and include a reference to the name of the successful rule.